WebOfTrustInfo/rwot9-prague/draft-documents/BlockcertsV3.md

 **Option 2**

-An alternative method of making this `BlockcertsRevocationService` would be to make it an `BlockcertsRevocationListService` instead, similar to how we do `revocationList` today.
+An alternative method of making this `BlockcertsRevocationService` would be to make it a `BlockcertsRevocationListService` instead, similar to how we do `revocationList` today.

 ```json
 "service": [{